mincong-h/mincong-h.github.io/_posts/2024-08-28-what-is-vector.md

 Documents are ranked by the vector field similarity to the query vector.
 There are different algorithms for calculating the vector similarity: `l2_norm`, `dot_product`, `cosine`, and `max_inner_product`.
 See [official documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/dense-vector.html).

 In the paragraph above, we talk about vector search.
-This is great for finding information  when you are more or less clear what you are looking for.
+This is great for finding information  when you are more or less clear about what you are looking for.
 Now let's talk about hybrid search, a combination of full-text search and vector search.

 The motivation behind hybrid search is quite clear: users often have a precise idea of what they want in certain aspects of their query, but they may be less certain about others.
 For example, in an e-commerce scenario, a user might want to buy products from a specific marketplace, within a particular category, and at a fixed price range.
 However, they might be more flexible with the search query used to describe the product.